 They started Yahoo.

 Seth Godin knew what these guys knew.
 He had all the knowledge and resources they had.
-He had a deal worth $80k.
+What’s more, he had a deal worth $80k.
 He could have created Yahoo, but no, he created a book that sold nothing.
 Those two guys had created an $80 billion company and Seth figured he would have made even half of that had he been smarter.
 This explains why he values that T-shirt at $40 billion.

 The point of this story is to show that every time you start something as an entrepreneur, there are chances that it will fail.
 If anything, the chances of succeeding are much lower.

 Should you stop innovating because there’s a chance that you will probably fail even when you have done everything right?
 Nope.

 Failing is how problems are solved.
 Problem-solving requires you to test out concepts, fail, and then test again and again until something works.

 When you are testing a solution you go to the market and show them what you have.
 They’ll either accept it and buy it or reject it and you fail.
 However, that market interaction gets you even closer to what the market needs.

 You must be willing to fail or be wrong.
 Even more, you must admit it and learn from what the market is saying then bring a better solution.

 Seth has gotten his fair share of failures including the $40 billion T-shirt.
 What’s more, he accepts that it was a remarkable moment of learning and awakening.

 6) Act on your knowledge

 Apparently, it seems there are so many people who lack guts.
 Seth Godin speaks at entrepreneur conferences that always fill up.
 Companies invite him to speak to their customers, shareholders, or employees more times than he can count.
 And yet, very few people act on that knowledge he dishes out.

 “We don’t have a shortage of useful information or good advice.
 But what we have is a shortage of the guts to go out of our comfort zone to overturn the way we thought the world works…”